javidsch/UserRestWS/README.md

 > Java, Spring Boot, Spring RESTfull Webservices, JPA/Hibernate, JUnit

 ```
 Application runs on embedded Apache Tomcat.
-As a database using in-memeory database HSQLDB.
+As a database using in-memory database HSQLDB.
 There are some initial(10 dummy users) data imported into database in deployment.
 ```
 > /src/main/resources/import.sql